 - Mains operated or rechargeable: You may be used to having a cordless electric toothbrush, but some water flossers are connected to a base that holds the water reservoir.
 This unit is quite large, so it doesn't make for the best travel water flosser.
-On the plus side, the larger reservoir means less frequent re-filling, while the flosser itself tends to be more powerful than a cordless water flosser.
+On the plus side, the larger reservoir means less frequent re-filling, while the flosser itself is more powerful than a cordless water flosser.

 - Budget: You can spend up to $100 on a top-of-the-range flosser, but some lesser-known brands have basic models for around $30.

-- Settings: Some flossers have just one or two power settings while others have up to 10.
+- Settings: Some water flossers have just one or two power settings while others have up to 10.
 Few people will make use of all 10, but it's good to have options – especially if more than one person in your household will be using the device.